sjp38/hackermail/USAGE.md

 Patches Management
 ==================

 For mails of patches, `hkml patch` command is supported.
-Using the comamnd, users can check the patches, apply the patches on top of their local source tree, and export the patches as normal files.
+Using the command, users can check the patches, apply the patches on top of their local source tree, and export the patches as normal files.
 For the three purpose, it provides sub-commands, `check`, `apply`, and `export`.